-In the main text we claimed that the projections $\{Q_k\}$ onto the different subspaces $\mathcal{H}_k$ of the memory $M$ employed during the measurement step $\mathcal{M}$ can be implemented unitarily without any energetic costs using an environmental system $E$.
+In the main text, we claimed that the projections $\{Q_k\}$ onto the different subspaces $\mathcal{H}_k$ of the memory $M$ employed during the measurement step $\mathcal{M}$ is effectively seen as a dephasing operation, and that the dephasing operation can be implemented unitarily without any energy costs using an environmental system $E$.
 Here we prove this statement.
-This result on the energy cost of dephasing operations may be of independent interest\cite{bedingham-maroney}.
-The following Theorem \ref{theorem:unitaryenvironment} also improves the main result of ref.\ \cite{kammerlanderanders}: The lower bound from ref.\ \cite{kammerlanderanders} on the energy cost of a dephasing operation is negative whenever the dephasing changes the state, whereas our optimal lower bound is always exactly zero, Eq.\ (\ref{unitaryenv1}).
+This result may be of independent interest~\cite{bedingham-maroney}.
+We also point out that the following result actually improves the main result of Ref.~\cite{kammerlanderanders}: the lower bound from Ref.~\cite{kammerlanderanders} on the energy cost of a dephasing operation is negative whenever it changes the state, whereas we will show that it cab be always exactly zero.